Top Travel Destinations for Martial Arts Enthusiasts for 2026

 9. Israel

-In Tel-Aviv you can book a Krav Maga training course which is when you combine it with a sightseeing/beach holiday is a great way to spend a week or two.
+In Tel-Aviv, you can book a Krav Maga training course, which pairs perfectly with a sightseeing and beach holiday for a week or two of action and adventure.

 Traveling Brings Even More Fun into Your Training

 Wherever you want to be, you can be.
-That’s what martial arts teach you.
-These disciplines push you to your very limits and teach you how to overcome them.
+That’s what martial arts teaches you.
+These disciplines push you to your limits and show you how to overcome them.